MarkAdell/my_articles/git_configs/README.md

 Run 'push' instead [y/N]?
 ```

-To allow git to run corrections automatically, you can use the `help.autoCorrect 1` (runs after 0.1 seconds), `help.autoCorrect 10` (runs after 10 seconds), or `help.autoCorrect immediate` (runs immediately).
+To allow git to run corrections automatically, you can use `help.autoCorrect 1` (runs after 0.1 seconds), `help.autoCorrect 10` (runs after 10 seconds), or `help.autoCorrect immediate` (runs immediately).

 I prefer using `help.autoCorrect prompt` to ensure that I will run the command that I intend to.

 ### 3. `git config --global branch.sort -committerdate`

 This makes `git branch` sort the branches by the most recently used branches instead of alphabetically.
-It helps you to quickly find the branches that you are working on.
+This helps you to quickly find the branches that you are working on.

 ### 4. `git config --global fetch.prune true`